OpenBioSim/biosimspace/README.rst

 If you need OpenCL support (e.g. for OpenMM), note that pixi does not run conda post-link scripts, so the ``ocl-icd-system`` symlink won't be created automatically.
-After creating the environment, run the following once to fix
+This applies to either of the routes above.
+From within the activated environment, run the following once to fix this:
-this:

 .. code-block:: bash

-    pixi shell -e dev
     ln -s /etc/OpenCL/vendors "${CONDA_PREFIX}/etc/OpenCL/vendors/ocl-icd-system"

 Once finished, you can test the installation by running: